kalleepar/HyperReactPortfolio2/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This web application is a text editor that will run in a browser and/or a local network.
-Makes saving notes much easier!
+This web application acts as a portfolio where you can learn about me and my various projects.

 # Table of Contents
 * [Installation](##-Installation)